rdmurphy/dedicated-accounts-scraper/README.md

 Dedicated Accounts Scraper
 ==========================

 Just showing my work!
-The code I used to scrape the [Texas Comptroller](http://www.window.state.tx.us/)'s to collect the data that was later used to build this [interactive](http://www.texastribune.org/library/data/dedicated-revenue-funds-list/).
+The code I used to scrape the [Texas Comptroller](http://www.window.state.tx.us/)'s site to collect the data that was later used to build this [interactive](http://www.texastribune.org/library/data/dedicated-revenue-funds-list/).

 Installation & Usage
 --------------------